-Business Activities Development and manufacture of microelectronic devices, such as in-vehicle power semiconductors, semicor tor sensors, and integrated circuits (ICs). nduc- Strengths Extensive product lineup that spans from sensors to power modules and development capabilities for element technologies Advanced technological strengths capable of in-house semiconductor manufacturing Development capabilities in the vertical integration of semiconductors that satisfy needs for sophisticated a compact system products DENSO proprietary integrated semiconductor development, from semiconductors to ECUs and actuators Main Products Power cards Semiconductor sensors Application-specific integrated cirr (ASIC) rcuit
+Business Activities Development and manufacture of microelectronic devices, such as in-vehicle power semiconductors, semiconductor sensors, and integrated circuits (ICs).
+Strengths Extensive product lineup that spans technologies Advanced technological strengths ca Development capabilities in the vertic compact system products Ipable of in-house semiconductor ma nufacturing DENSO proprietary integrated semiconductor de evelopment, from semiconductors to ECUs and d actuators Main Products Power cards Semiconductor sensors Application-specific integrated circuit (ASIC)

-Efforts toward Quality To respond to the recent quality-related issue and the rapid expansion of the electrification domain, we are taking steps to ascertain quality-related risks that cannot be understood based on a product's required specifications alone by working to better understand the environment in which customers use our products and giving greater consideration than ever before to customer perspectives.
+To respond to the recent quality-related issue and the rapid expansion of the electrification domain, we are taking steps to ascertain quality-related risks that cannot be understood based on a product's required specifications alone by working to better understand the environment in which customers use our products and giving greater consideration than ever before to customer perspectives.
 We are also reflecting what we have learned through this effort within our product design and manufacturing processes.
 By minimizing quality-related risks to the greatest extent possible in this manner, all of us in the Sensor Systems & Semiconductors Business Group are working diligently to restore DENSO quality under a "Customer First" approach.